 - Protect yourself: Next, once you become aware of the fraud, particularly if a scammer got access to your credit card number, or other critical personal identifying information, you need to contact one of the major credit bureaus.
 When you do this, you can request a fraud alert.
 This will help you block any additional scam attempts.
 Then, you can get a free copy of your credit history to get a full view of the problem.

 - Contact a lawyer: Finally, if you sustained significant financial losses, you should seek professional legal assistance.
 Your consumer fraud lawyer will be able to comprehensively review the specific facts of your case to determine what needs to be done to help you seek justice and fair compensation.

 Request Your Free Legal Consultation Today

 At Pike & Lustig, LLP, our dedicated consumer fraud lawyers have helped many victims recover fair compensation for their losses.
 If you were a victim of fraud, please contact our team today for immediate legal assistance.
-From our offices in West Palm Beach and Miami, we serve fraud victims throughout South Florida, including in Broward County and Dade County.
+From our offices in West Palm Beach, Wellington and Miami, we serve fraud victims throughout South Florida, including in Broward County and Dade County.